 - 2.1 Existing Conditions.
-Existing environmental, cultural and development conditions, which are as follows: - 2.1-1 A geographical, topographical and natural environment of two large valleys created by glacial activity with resulting hills, and characterized by heavily wooded areas, prairies, meadows and open farmlands, ponds, streams, marshy areas and other wetlands, flood plains, uplands, scenic vistas, and wildlife, all of which is conducive to conservation, outdoor recreation and use of open space as open space; - 2.1-2 A cultural area, in relation generally to all of McHenry County and in particular to the cities of Woodstock, Crystal Lake and McHenry, of generally low density rural residential improvement wherein most structures are confined in use to farming or open estate residential uses, there being no industrial, commercial or dense residential, including multifamily uses; - 2.1-3 A resulting population of 433 persons living in a municipality containing approximately 1,330 acres and an area of approximately 21⁄2 square miles. - 2.2 Political and Historical Conditions.
-Political and historical conditions, which are as follows: - 2.2-1 Many of the owners of, or their predecessors in title to, the land that lies within the boundaries of the municipality had done the following prior to the incorporation of the Village: - (a) Joined and maintained membership in the Countryside Improvement Association, and its successor, the Bull Valley Association, the purposes of which organizations were and are as follows: - (i) To maintain, promote, protect, advance and otherwise deal with residents and property of the open, rural residential areas that lie between the cities of Woodstock, McHenry and Crystal Lake; - (ii) To maintain, improve, protect and conserve the environmental character, land usage patterns, appearance, safety and sanitary conditions of the area, and to promote and aid in civic affairs of general interest.
+Existing environmental, cultural and development conditions, which are as follows: - 2.1-1 A geographical, topographical and natural environment of two large valleys created by glacial activity with resulting hills, and characterized by heavily wooded areas, prairies, meadows and open farmlands, ponds, streams, marshy areas and other wetlands, flood plains, uplands, scenic vistas, and wildlife, all of which is conducive to conservation, outdoor recreation and use of open space as open space; - 2.1-2 A cultural area, in relation generally to all of McHenry County and in particular to the cities of Woodstock, Crystal Lake and McHenry, of generally low density rural residential improvement wherein most structures are confined in use to farming or open estate residential uses, there being no industrial, commercial or dense residential, including multifamily uses; - 2.1-3 A resulting population of 433 persons living in a municipality containing approximately 1,330 acres and an area of approximately 2 1/2 square miles, which as of this date has grown to a population of 1128 persons and an area of approximately 7 square miles. - 2.2 Political and Historical Conditions.
+Political and historical conditions, which are as follows: - 2.2-1 Many of the owners of, or their predecessors in title to, the land that lies within the boundaries of the municipality had done the following prior to the incorporation of the Village: - (a) Joined and maintained membership in the Countryside Improvement Association, and its successor, the Bull Valley Association, the purposes of which organizations were and are as follows: - (i) To maintain, promote, protect, advance and otherwise deal with residents and property of the open, rural residential areas that lie between the cities of Woodstock, McHenry, Wonder Lake and Crystal Lake; - (ii) To maintain, improve, protect and conserve the environmental character, land usage patterns, appearance, safety and sanitary conditions of the area, and to promote and aid in civic affairs of general interest.